kleene-project/docs/run/introduction.md

   You can also refer to a container by it's name, however, then the entire name must be used.

-- Lastly, the containers do not have connectivity since no network was specified (using `--network`/`-n`) when the containers were created.
-An easy way to get started with networking is the [Get started](/get-started) guide with more details given in the [networking section](/run/network/).
+- Lastly, the containers have connectivity using the `host` network driver, since no network driver was specified (with `--network-driver`/`-l`) when the containers were created.
+It is recommended to use networks instead, and an easy way to get started with networks is by going through the [Get started](/get-started) guide.
+Many more details are given in the [networking section](/run/network/).

 ## Detached vs. foreground

-When starting a Kleene container, you can decide if the container should run immediately in the background using the `--detach` flag or in the default foreground mode.
+By default, a container runs in the foreground and relays STDOUT and STDERR from the process to the terminal:

 ```console
 $ klee run FreeBSD:test echo Hello!